harpritc/Matlab/README.md

 In the object tracking application one of the main problems is object detection.
 Instead of finger tips, a color pointer has been used to make the object detection easy and fast.
 A circle blue sticker is used as a color pointer in this project.
 To simulate the click events of the mouse three fingers with three color pointers has been used.

 The basic algorithm is as follows
-1. Set a pointer in the image
+1. Set a pointer in the image.
-2. Detect the pointer using the defined color information
+2. Detect the pointer using the defined color information.
-3. Define the region and the center of the pointer and draw a bounding box around it
+3. Define the region and the center of the pointer and draw a bounding box around it.
-4. Track the motion of the pointer
+4. Track the motion of the pointer.
-5. Move the cursor according to the position of the center of the pointer
+5. Move the cursor according to the position of the center of the pointer.
-6. Simulate the single and the double left click and the right click of the mouse .
+6. Simulate the single and the double left click and the right click of the mouse.